COVID-19 Consumer & Homeowner Resources

 If you are a current VLP volunteers who needs guidance from VLP staff on consumer and foreclosure matters or are interested in providing help to new clients during this time, please reach out to VLP’s Director of Legal Services, Sidney Cherubin at (718) 624-3895 or firstname.lastname@example.org.

 Not a current VLP volunteer, but want to help out?
 Please contact VLP’s Pro Bono Director, Anne O’Grady at (718) 473-9202 or email@example.com.

 Economic Impact Payments: For consumer receiving stimulus checks, those funds have been deemed exempt from garnishment under New York law by the Attorney General, Letitia James.
 Ms. James has issued guidance to banks regarding this exemption, saying, “Banking institutions are advised that they should treat CARES Act payments as subject to the same protections as statutorily exempt payments.”
 Her office will prosecute any violations of this guidance.

 New case filings from creditors: Chief Judge Marks announced that beginning Monday, May 25, 2020 new matters, previously classified as “nonessential,” will be able to be filed electronically for the five New York City counties and the Long Island counties of Nassau and Suffolk, along with Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties using NYSCEF.
-Pursuant to this, creditors have filed cases against litigants through NYSCEF in Supreme Court and in person at the Civil Courthouse.
+Pursuant to this, creditors are now filing cases against litigants through NYSCEF in Supreme Court and in person at the Civil Courthouse.
+If you receive a consumer Summons and Complaint then you must file a response by mail, over the phone, or in person.

 Credit card debt, auto loans, personal loans: If individuals cannot make credit card payments, many banks are offering deferred monthly payments (90 days/120 days, etc.).
 Contact banks directly for details (call numbers on the back of cards or on monthly statements).
 This does not waive the monthly amount owed, but interest and late fees should not be applied during times of deferment.